KAKA3154/FPGA_LAB/README.md

 The lab2_3 latch.zip is a zip file containing the experiment's 2.3 section

-The lab3 latch.zip is a zip file containing the experiment's 3 section
+The lab3.zip is a zip file containing the experiment's 3 section